SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

 {% endhighlight %}

-It's important to observe here that a `Codon` type value is constructed using the constructor (also called `Codon`) and three `Nucleotide` type values.
-Using this definition enforces the "shape" of a codon, it is a three-membered, ordered collection of `Nucleotides`; no exceptions.
+It's important to observe here that a `Codon` type value is constructed using three `Nucleotide` type values.
+Using this definition enforces the "shape" of a codon as a three-membered, ordered collection of `Nucleotide`s.

 The next important job is to redo our `geneticCode` function from earlier to work with the new `Codon` type.
-For the record, there are ways of writing this function that require less typing (great for saving time and avoiding typos) but are somewhat more arcane (less great for starting out), so I'll wait before demonstrating such.
+There are ways of writing this function that require less typing (great for saving time and avoiding typos) but are somewhat more arcane (less great for starting out), so I'll wait before demonstrating such.